The WERC Environmental Design Contest invites you to explore our Southwest heritage.

 Time: Tuesday – Friday from 10:00 am – 4:30 pm and Saturday from 9:00 am – 4:30 pm.

-HIKING AND CAMPING IN THE REGION
+HIKING AND CAMPING

 Organ Mountains-Desert Peaks National Monument: Our nation’s newest protected area features recreational opportunities like strolling through desert nature trails and the chance to encounter petroglyph and archeological sites.
 Intrepid travelers traveled in caravan 22 miles of the Butterfield Stage Trail; outlaw Billy the Kid and warrior Geronimo took refuge among these hills; World War II pilots and Apollo Astronauts made history on this land.